johnehunt/bbc-java-intro-labs/README.md

 # bbc-java-intro-labs
-Sample solutions ofr a set of labs for an introductory Java course
+Sample solutions for a set of labs for an introductory Java course